TheRealOgPlayer/WordScramble/README.md

 # WordScramble
 This script was made by therealogplayer on Discord
-If you have any questions do not try to contact me.
-This is a project for fun and I will not repsond if you have any problems.
+If you have any questions do not attempt to contact me, this is a project for fun I will not repsond to any problems.

 #Restrictions
 I added some restrictions so that you don't somehow odestory your computer lol.